copernicus-mogley/zkav.club/opportunities/README.md

 ## Gigs (skill networks)

-These are the skill networks we’re building: groups of people we can call on when we need transcription, clips, editing, motion, livestream help, and more.
+These are the skill networks we’re building: people we can call on for transcription, clips, editing, motion, livestream help, and more.

-This is for people who like shipping media with care.
+This is the call list for people who want the work to live on.

 Want in?
 Start in [Get involved](#get-involved) below.